zack-bitcoin/amoveo/docs/basics/scam_immunity.md

 Blockchains involve repeated games between many participants.
 In order to reason about blockchains, it is necessary that the strategy that the players are using, it is stable.
 Either the players are using the same strategy every time, or there is some kind of negative feedback, so if players divert from the expected strategy, the feedback mechanism pushes everyone back to the expected strategy.

 Even if we can know that a blockchain's game is stable, that does not prove that the blockchain is secure.
 Stability is necessary so that we can make any sort of reliable prediction about how the blockchain will behave in the future.
+If a blockchain was built on an instable game, then we could not make any sort of prediction about how it will work tomorrow.
+It would change in unpredictable ways.

 All secure blockchains are built on stable games.
 But not all stable games enable secure blockchains.

-We have a math tool called a "nash square" that can be used to show instability in a game.
+We have techniques to prove that a game is instable.
 We do not have any tool to prove that a game is stable.

 It is similar to how science works.
 Scientific experiments cannot prove any hypothesis is true.
 They can only prove a hypothesis false.
 The way we come to have confidence that a hypothesis is very likely to be true is if many different scientists work very hard to try and disprove it, and they all fail to dispove it.